Community Partner Clearinghouse

 Faculty members and students seeking service-learning collaborations with community organizations can browse the organizations listed below.

-Community agencies can promote their partnership needs by completing the Community Partner Project Proposal Survey.
+Community agencies can promote their partnership needs by completing the Community Partner Project Proposal Survey (click here).
 Information from the surveys will be added to the potential projects listing on the Clearinghouse landing page.

 Community Partner Organizations

-A major objective of the Adam & Jenny Wainwright Family Foundation will be to help provide clean water and sanitary living conditions for children who live in impoverished nations around the world.
+A major objective of Adam & Jenny Wainwright's 2535 Foundation is to help provide clean water and sanitary living conditions for children who live in impoverished nations around the world.
 We invite you to join us in supporting this mission.
 Working together we will fund more than 50 programs as well as help with basic needs such as food, clean water, and shelter.
 We will raise facilities that elevate communities.
 We will relieve suffering that occurs daily due to a lack of clean water and sanitary conditions and improve health with aid and action.

 Akeba Academy’s goals are to provide: one-on-one quality customer service, a safe and nurturing environment for children, and customer satisfaction.
 Akeba Academy is open six days a week and provides afternoon and evening childcare for infants, toddlers, preschool-age and school aged children.